robHumphres/AlertTeamV2/README.md

 #### wsdotSoapFunction.js

+This file exports one function called getAlertsForSpokaneAreaInCallback.
+This function does exactly as it is described.
+It gets all of the WSDOT traffic alerts for the Spokane area and passes those values to the call back function that you speicfy.
+The one example of this can be found in trafficFunction.js.

+The function getAlertsForSpokaneAreaInCallback is performed primarily through the use of the node module [soap](https://github.com/vpulim/node-soap) which creates a soap client from the WSDOT soap api, which is located at [this](http://www.wsdot.wa.gov/traffic/api/HighwayAlerts/HighwayAlerts.svc) WSDL page.
+The particular method used from this page is GetAlertsForMapArea(areaCode) (remember this is not our function, this function comes from the WSDOT's api).
+This returns the alerts from the specified map area.
+We've hardcoded the map area to be the map area for Spokane.

+If you are looking to explore more of the WSDOT's data The soap client has access to many more WSDOT functions and the [WSDOT traveler API](http://wsdot.wa.gov/traffic/api/) has more API's than just highway alerts.

+Note: The WSDOT has a function that returns the map area codes if you want to change it to a different one.
+If you want to view them click this [link](http://wsdot.wa.gov/Traffic/api/HighwayAlerts/HighwayAlertsREST.svc/GetMapAreasAsXml?AccessCode={e0b86f9a-d27f-473e-9068-7c15c919df33}).

 ### The WebApp

 The WebApp is term describing everything that is not in the CronUpdater directory.
 The WebApp is the actual website whereas CronUpdater is a standalone application.